Cloud Data Warehouse Migration 101: Expert Tips

 “Cloud data warehouses can provide a lot of upfront agility, especially with serverless databases,” says former CIO and author Isaac Sacolick.
 “There are tools to replicate and snapshot data, plus tools to scale and improve performance.”
 Yet the cloud, according to Sacolick, doesn’t come cheap.
 “A misconception is cloud data warehouses and lakes are cheap or don’t require IT ops support.”

 Many see the cloud as the most secure option.
 Much to my surprise, CIO Paige Francis claims that in her organization, “the number one driver is security, given the wide range of secure data types.
 I am not interested in owning that risk internally.”
-Improved, reliable security in the cloud has increased cloud usage, which is much greater than early estimates, thanks to the ability of the cloud to actually be more secure than an on-premises data center.
+Improved, reliable security in the cloud has increased cloud usage, which is much greater than early estimates, thanks to the cloud's ability to actually be more secure than an on-premises data center.

 Data aggregation is another key benefit the cloud delivers.
 “Businesses we work with have so many different types of data on different systems and infrastructure, that the cloud makes sense as a single aggregation point,” shares industry analyst Dan Kirsch.

-CIOs agree that organizations should avoid lift and shift migrations, as this approach often leads to fixing what is there, fixing it again, and finally getting it reengineered — and maybe still getting it wrong again.
+CIOs agree that organizations should avoid lift and shift migrations, as this approach often leads to fixing what is there, fixing it again, and finally getting it re-engineered — and maybe still getting it wrong again.
 Analyst Dion Hinchcliffe succinctly summarizes the problem: “Lift and shift is usually the worst way to move anything to the cloud.
 It means you’re going to do one migration to get into the cloud.
 And then a second migration to get there right.”

-Sacolick agrees, “Sadly, lift and shift often leads to more than two migrations.”
+Sacolick agrees.
+“Sadly, lift and shift often leads to more than two migrations.”
 Luckily, with the right planning, this migration can be done in one fell swoop.
 It’s critical IT leaders “define the problem, find the value, and architect a solution that meets the objectives,” he argues.

 As Kirsch suggests, it’s no surprise organizations should modernize their data: “To lift and shift then modernize is expensive and means you’ll be moving useless data.
 Clean out your closet before you move into a new house!”